 ARQ stands for Automatic Repeat Request also known as Automatic Repeat Query.
 ARQ is an error-control strategy used in a two-way communication system.
 It is a group of error-control protocols to achieve reliable data transmission over an unreliable source or service.
 These protocols reside in Transport Layer and Data Link Layer of the OSI(Open System Interconnection) model .
 These protocols are responsible for automatic retransmission of packets that are found to be corrupted or lost during the transmission process.

 Working Principle of ARQ

-The main function of these protocols is, the sender receives an acknowledgment from the receiver end implying that the frame or packet is received correctly before a timeout occurs, timeout is a specific time period within which the acknowledgment has to be sent by the receiver to the sender.
-If a timeout occurs: the sender does not receive the acknowledgment before the specified time, it is implied that the frame or packet has been corrupt or lost during the transmission.
+The main function of these protocols is, the sender receives an acknowledgement from the receiver end implying that the frame or packet is received correctly before a timeout occurs, timeout is a specific time period within which the acknowledgement has to be sent by the receiver to the sender.
+If a timeout occurs: the sender does not receive the acknowledgement before the specified time, it is implied that the frame or packet has been corrupt or lost during the transmission.
 Accordingly, the sender retransmits the packet and these protocols ensure that this process is repeated until the correct packet is transmitted.